Article contents

 In order to store and access your bitcoin on the Bitcoin network (the blockchain), you’ll need a bitcoin wallet.
 This is a way for you to interact with the network and send and receive bitcoin.
 It’s like a mini bank account on the blockchain, and inside is your money.

-You don’t actually need this to buy bitcoin with any of our recommended crypto exchanges above, they’ll hold your bitcoin for you – and you can access it whenever you like when you log into your account with the exchange.
+Having said that, you don’t actually need a wallet to buy bitcoin with some of our top crypto exchanges above, they’ll hold your bitcoin for you – and you can access it whenever you like when you log into your account with the exchange.

 However, if you want to store your bitcoin yourself, you’ll need a wallet, and then after you’ve bought your bitcoin, you can send it from the exchange to your wallet.
 Here’s where to find the right bitcoin wallet for you.